 Sometimes these rhymes are perfect while other times they are closer to half-rhymes.
 Half-rhyme, also known as slant or partial rhyme, is seen through the repetition of assonance or consonance.
 This means that either a vowel or consonant sound is reused within one line or multiple lines of verse.

-A hymn stanza is even better known for the metrical pattern.
+A hymn stanza is even better known for its metrical pattern.
 The lines alternate between iambic tetrameter and iambic trimeter.
 The first of these, iambic tetrameter, refers to the number of beats per line and which of the beats, or syllables, are the strongest or stressed.
 The first of each pair of beats is unstressed and the second is stressed.
 These are known as iambs. with iambic tetrameter, there are four sets of these unstressed and stressed beats per line.

 Iambic trimeter keeps the same arrangement of unstressed and stressed syllables but decreases them.
 Every other line has only three sets of two beats rather than four.